pkkolos/urxvt-scripts/README.md

     of the X server or a reboot.
 -   `reset`: Reset the font size to the value of the resource when starting the terminal.
+-   `show`: Show the current value of the `font` resource in a popup.

 You can also change the step size that the script will use to increase the font
 size: